ikey4u/wikit/README.md

 # Installation and Usage

-You can download Wikit CLI and Wikit Desktop from [Release](https://github.com/ikey4u/wikit/releases) page (to be released soon).
+You can download Wikit CLI and Wikit Desktop from [Release](https://github.com/ikey4u/wikit/releases) page.

 To install dictionary, see [Wikit Introduction](https://github.com/ikey4u/wikit/wiki) for detail.